Barwon Heads - Armstrong Creek

 The level of residential development activity in Barwon Heads - Armstrong Creek was found to be higher than 90% of real estate markets across the country

-Barwon Heads - Armstrong Creek has seen approximately 550 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, around 2,751 homes have been approved, with an additional 212 approved in FY26 so far.
-On average, about 1.6 people move to the area each year for every dwelling built over these five years.
+Barwon Heads - Armstrong Creek has averaged approximately 550 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 2751 homes approved during this period.
+In FY26, up until now, 242 dwellings have been approved.
+On average, 1.6 people have moved to the area each year for every dwelling built over these five years, suggesting balanced supply and demand conditions.

 Frequently Asked Questions - Development